A topline look at the nation’s latest proposed sex mandate.

 Of course, this is not a risk-free operation.
 Abstinence is indisputably safer — as is any form of solo play or Skype sex that’ll allow you your orgasm sans human contact.
 But in emergency scenarios (yes, long term forced abstinence can feel like an emergency), Harvard scientists have, in fact, determined that wearing masks (and thus, avoiding kissing) during intercourse significantly lowers your odds of spreading infection.

 So, in addition to the mouth covering, there are a few ways you might consider further protecting yourself mid-shag.
 For starters, try a position like doggy style that allows you to maintain as much distance as possible between you and your partners’ faces (this will also help eradicate the temptation to throw off your mask and kiss said partner in a fit of passion).
 Avoid oral if possible, and if you must engage, be sure to use a condom or a dental dam.
 Be sure to use protection in the midst of your intercourse as well (scientists have found that, while the Coronavirus does show up in semen, it’s unlikely that it can be transmitted sexually.
 Either way, better safe than sorry).
 And, of course, if possible, go for tandem activities that avoid contact.
-Try side-by-side masturbation, use toys, or instruct one another on how best to touch yourselves.
+Try side-by-side masturbation, use devices, or instruct one another on how best to touch yourselves.

 Then, once everything is said and done (read: orgasm), be sure to shower promptly, wash your hands while singing some song by The Police with a particularly long chorus, and avoid touching your face before you’ve taken care of the aforementioned intensive hand washing.